NickCondon/LLS_Big_Data_Tools/README.md

 This script takes 3D/4D images and de-stacks them into lower dimensional files.
 Files are filtered by their extension (.czi, .lsm etc) and are opened via Bioformats importer.
 Files to be processed should be within their own directory.
 Processed images/movies can be placed into a subdirectory called Filename_Extracted, or within the main working directory.
 A log file (Log_ImageDe-stacker.txt) will be saved within this directory for recording the processing steps chosen.
 <br><br>
 #### Running the script
-1. Drag the Directory_destacker.ijm file onto an open session of FIJI and select "Run" **or** if already installed nagivate to the Pluggins menu.
+1. Drag the Directory_destacker.ijm file onto an open session of FIJI and select "Run" **or** if already installed navigate to the Plugins menu.
 2. Read the acknowledgements window and select "OK"

 <img src="https://github.com/NickCondon/LLS_Big_Data_Tools/blob/master/Screenshots/DDS_Splash.png"  width="400" height="310">